dotnet/docs/docs/core/preview3/tools/using-ci-with-cli.md

 > [!NOTE]
 > This document is not an exhaustive introduction into VSTS builds and assumes familiarity with how they work.
-> If you need to brush up on basics, please visit the [VSTS build documentation](https://www.visualstudio.com/en-us/docs/build/overview).
+> For more information, please visit the [VSTS build documentation](https://www.visualstudio.com/en-us/docs/build/overview).

 #### Using a manual script
 Taking the script we have started above and using it in VSTS is very simple.
 You can create a new build definition and then specify the same script to run as the step.